Euphrosyne of Masovia: Life

 The date of birth of Euphrosyne is unknown.
 Her parents married in 1291, so she could be born not earlier than in 1292.
 According to genealogist Oswald Balzer Euphrosyne was born in 1292.
 This theory was based on fact that she must be at least 14 years old, when she get married in 1306 (her son Jan I was born in 1307).

 The exact date of Euphrosyne's marriage to Władysław of Oświęcim is unknown.
-Genealogists assume that the marriage was concluded between 1304–1309, indicating the year 1306.
+Genealogists assume that the marriage was concluded between 1304 and 1309, indicating the year 1306.
 The couple were already connected by a marriage.
 Euphrosyne's cousin Wenceslaus III of Bohemia was married to Władysław's sister Viola Elisabeth of Cieszyn.

 Euphrosyne's husband died between 15 December 1321 and 15 May 1324.
 She participated in the regency of her son John, who was now ruler of the duchy of Oświęcim.

 She participated in the government until at least 14 November 1328.
 It was the last time that she was mentioned in documents.

 According to Nekrolog dominikanów krakowskich she died on 26 December.
 The year of her death is disputed.
 She may died shortly after 1327, may be yet in 1328.

-Euphrosyne was buried in the Dominican monastery in Krakow.
+Euphrosyne was buried in the Dominican monastery in Kraków.

 Euphrosyne and Władysław had two or three children: